Aki-Kunnn/Area_tool/README.md

 #Notice how the abbreviations match the treatment list from prompt 4!
 ```

 You should now get a confirmation in the console, it'll display a sanity check to make sure your conditions matched the abbreviated list you inputted.
-No worries if you notice something off, simply run step 4 again.
+No worries if you notice something off, simply run step 4 again. **Important** make sure that if you're checking the files to close them before you try running the tool!
+You will get an error message otherwise because your computer is trying to open a file that is being used.

 ![image](https://github.com/user-attachments/assets/5b1091f3-39b5-4dae-8e52-f48e51da98de)